Contact Us

 Your Personal Health Information

-Your doctor needs information bout your past and present health in order to provide you with high quality care.
+Your doctor needs information about your past and present health in order to provide you with high quality care.
 This practice will make sure that you are able to discuss your health with your doctor in private.
+Information is called “personal health information” if it concerns your health, medical history or past or future medical care and if someone reading it would be able to identify you.

 Your Medical Records